 How long must one wait for success?
 If you ask couture jewelry designer Michelle Pajak-Reynolds you’ll get the truth, and it may not be what many fashion designers want to hear.
 It’s taken 14 years for Michelle to learn the ropes of her industry and get enough steam to show during New York Fashion Week.
-One thing that was clear when interviewing her, was how determination, education, and networking were the key elements to her success and without attention to all three areas, the last year of her life may never have happened.
+One thing that was clear when interviewing her, was how determination, education, and networking were the key elements to her success and without attention to all three areas, getting to Fashion Week may never have happened.

 Michelle always knew that she wanted to be a jewelry designer.
 Spending her childhood surrounded by creative grandparents, and fashioning her own “power bracelets” inspired by her favorite TV superhero, Wonder Woman, Michelle started on the path to become a designer early.
 But Michelle didn’t just collect beads and design pretty necklaces with only dreams of a career in fashion, she actually set out to get the education she needed to become a successful entrepreneur in the world of fashion.

 Michelle has prepared herself for the uncertain business of fashion by getting an undergraduate degree in jewelry design and a masters degree in business.
 She started her career part-time as most fashion entrepreneurs do and focused on showing her designs in museums, art galleries, fashion shows, and gala events all over the world.
 She even had a necklace from her “Petal Collection” featured on the cover of LA Brides magazine, worn by actress Sophia Bush.
 Eventually she took stock of her career path and made a decision.
 “I decided that I really wanted to focus on New York Fashion Week, and so I put all my energy toward that goal” says Michelle.